5 Technical SEO Factors You Need to Know

 When someone first clicks on a website link, it may take some time to load.
 This is called page load time (or PLT).

-Loading speed varies from one web page to the next and can be influenced by many factors, including the browser, device, Internet connection and location of the user.
+Stacking speed fluctuates starting with one website page and then onto the next and can be impacted by many elements, including the program, gadget, Web association, and area of the client.

 Google has indicated that a site’s loading speed is one of the signals used by its algorithm to rank pages.
 Research suggests that Google might be measuring TTFB specifically when considering page speed, which means a slow page speed can negatively affect your search engine rankings.